RustAudio/vst3-sys/com/README.md

 ## Safety

-While COM specifies details about the ABI of method calls, it does little in terms of guranteeing the safety of those method calls.
+While COM specifies details about the ABI of method calls, it does little in terms of guaranteeing the safety of those method calls.
 As such, it is left up to the programmer to verify the safety of COM APIs and to write safe wrappers for those APIs.

-You can read more about what gurantees this library makes in the [guide to safety](./docs/safety.md).
+You can read more about what guarantees this library makes in the [guide to safety](./docs/safety.md).

 ## Existing crates